junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Cas just stares at him three inches away with widened panicked eyes, like a cornered little creature.
 Wordless.

 "You got anything to say about that?"
 Dean pushes down the bitter taste bubbling in his throat, doesn't give in.
+Blood is boiling in his veins, pounding on either side of his temples.

 Cas opens his mouth, but no sound comes out of it.
-He flashes him another alarmed look, then there is the sound of wings.
+He flashes him another sad, alarmed look, then there is the sound of wings.
 The air stirs, and the angel is gone.

 "Friggin' angels!"
 Dean doesn't hide his frustration, throwing his hands in the air, "He's like a child!
 Running away like that, where the hell did he go?"